Use-As-Dictionary

 Example

-A server marks an API response as a compression dictionary for all paths under /api/.
+A server marks an API response as a compression dictionary for paths under /api/.
 The response includes Cache-Control so the client stores the dictionary.

 HTTP/1.1 200 OK